ihr-it-projekt/DayZModsInfo/DayZLife/Configs/arrest.md

         "TunaCan",
         "TunaCan"
     ],
-    "exPrisonerItems": [ // This Items will a Ex Prisoner become, when his arrest is over.
+    "exPrisonerItems": [ // These items an ex-prisoner will receive when their arrest is over.
         "CanvasPants_Blue",
         "TShirt_RedBlackStripes",
         "AthleticShoes_Brown",